Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 From a scrap of food that falls from the table to a stranger on the other side of the street, your Corgi isn’t going to miss a thing.
 Don’t try to play tricks on him–chances are it won’t work!

 Their total alertness can make them excellent watchdogs.
-They also have a “big dog” bark that you can’t ignore!
+They also have a "big dog" bark that's hard to ignore!

 -